SherG/audiotonic/src/site/about.md

 Good question.
 Here's what will happen . . .

-1. We'll contact you to schedule a call to discuss your business objectives
+1. We'll set up a call to discuss your business objectives
-2. You'll receive a follow-up meeting that sketches out possibilities for skills.
+2. We'll have a second meeting to explore skills for your business.
 You decide the next step
 3. Easy-peasy